Stevecaboose/Lol-Firewall-Fix/README.md

 break your game.
 These files are not required to run your game.
 They are the culprit for many problems which is why I made this tool to help.

-1. Click on LoL Firewall Fix.
+1. Click on LoL Firewall Fix.jar.
 2. Download as raw.
 3. Click on delete Logitech files.
 4. Done